 - a.
-Information regarding the number, type, and size of watercraft that will utilize the proposed dock structure.
-This information shall include draft of the watercraft, including engine, and engine horsepower. - b.
-Other resource areas that the structure might alter or that the structure might have to cross before getting to the open water, i.e. bordering vegetated wetland, beach. - Watercraft shall have a minimum of 12" of water between the lowest member of the vessel, including engine, and the bottom substrate.
-Mean pond levels shall be considered when determining clearances. - 11.
-Proposed projects determined to adversely impact endangered species habitat shall not be permitted. - 12.
-An Order of Conditions issued under this by-law is subject to all applicable Federal, State, and local ordinances and regulations including but not limited to a valid Chapter 91 License issued under the Public Waterfront Act for those structures proposed within Great Ponds within the Town.
+Information regarding the number, type, and size of watercraft that will utilize the proposed dock structure, including engine and engine horsepower. - b.
+Other resource areas that the structure might alter or that the structure might have to cross before getting to the open water, i.e. bordering vegetated wetland, beach. - 9.
+Watercraft shall have a minimum of 12" of water between the lowest member of the vessel, including engine, and the bottom substrate.
+Mean pond levels shall be considered when determining clearances.
+10. Proposed projects determined to adversely impact endangered species habitat shall not be permitted. - 11.
+An Order of Conditions issued under this bylaw is subject to all applicable Federal, State, and local ordinances and regulations including but not limited to a valid Chapter 91 License issued under the Public Waterfront Act for those structures proposed within Great Ponds within the Town.
 A Great Pond shall mean any naturally existing pond of 10 acres or more in size.
 (Article 34 of the October 31, 2007 Town Meeting; Approved by Attorney General February 22, 2008)